Bike Magazine Offers Up Some Great Tips July 24, 2013Posted by Dave Of Prescott in extreme sports, Mountain Biking.

 If you happen to find yourself anywhere near the State of Missouri in February, you have got to check this out!

 It is called the Sand Mine Challenge, and it involves running a 5k but not just another 5k, this one is UNDERGROUND!

-Melting into the Mountains November 30, 2011Posted by AR Guide in Adventure Recreation, Mountain Biking, trails.
+Melting into the Mountains November 30, 2011Posted by Dave Of Prescott in Adventure Recreation, Mountain Biking, trails.

 Tags: Arizona, BCT, Black Canyon Trail, mountain bike, Mountain Biking, mtb, Prescott